-- The deadline for final admission is February 1, 2014.
+- The deadline for final admission has been extended to March 31, 2014.

 Interested applicants should upload a personal statement, CV, and three confidential letters of recommendation.
 One letter of recommendation must be from your chair or program director for the year of your fellowship.

 |Wednesday, June 4, 2014- Friday, June 13, 2014|

 |Sunday, September 28, 2014- Friday, October 10, 2014|

 |Sunday, March 1, 2015- Friday, March 6, 2015|

 |Sunday, May 30, 2015- Thursday, June 4, 2015|

 The UNC Faculty Development Fellowship seeks faculty from family practice residency programs (including community-hospital-based residencies, university departments of family medicine, and military programs who: